Bree-Roberts/comp330QuizApplication/README.md

 # comp330QuizApplication
 ## Running
-The project uses sbt for building so to comile, run and test the commands are:
+The project uses sbt for building so it is needed to comile, run and test the project.
+The commands for this are as follows:
 * sbt compile
 * sbt run
 * sbt test
+If sbt is installed you should navigate to the folder containing the build.sbt file and run the commands from there.

 ## Sources
 We used information from [this article](https://www.geeksforgeeks.org/parse-json-java/)